jessepav/lacygoill-wiki-backup/git/git.md

 The one in the lowest level file (i.e. the closest one from the path).

-`~/.cvsignore` is processed as if it was at the toplevel of the project.
+`~/.cvsignore` is processed as if it were at the toplevel of the project.

 ### When several patterns, from the same source, match for a path, which one wins?